 - Preheat oven to 325 degrees F. Line a standard-sized cupcake pan with 12 liners.

 - In a small bowl, toss together melted butter, salt, and graham crumbs.
-Use a tablespoon measure to spoon 1 heaping tablespoons crumb mixture into each liner.
+Use a Tablespoon measure to spoon 1 heaping Tablespoon crumb mixture into each liner.
 Press down with back of spoon to flatten.
 Bake crusts for 5 minutes or until lightly browned.

 - Combine cream cheese, pumpkin, brown sugar, eggs, and pumpkin pie spice in a medium bowl.
 Beat on high with mixer for 2-3 minutes or until smooth.
 Spoon batter evenly into cups and bake for 20-25 minute or until set.
 Serve warm, room temperature, or chilled.
 Cheesecakes may be made up to 4 days before serving.

 If you can’t find graham cracker crumbs in your local store (or want to make your own).
 Place 5 whole graham cracker sheets in a medium zippered storage baggie.
 Use the bottom of a glass measuring cup to crush thoroughly.
 A batter dispenser can make quick work of spooning the filling into the cups.

 Latest posts by Above & Beyond (see all)

 - The Recipe File: International Dumplings - March 9, 2014

 - Vegetarian Root Vegetable Gyozas (Japanese Dumplings) Recipe - March 8, 2014